Carricaner/ha-infra-template/README.md

     ```

 ## Future Work
-- to adjust the number of AZs dynamically
+- Adjust the number of AZs dynamically
-- to adjust the desired, minimum & maximum number of instances under ASG dynamically.
+- Adjust the desired, minimum & maximum number of instances under ASG dynamically.
-- to scale the instances based on CloudWatch alarm's metrics, like average CPU or other custom metrics.
+- Configure scaling policies for ASD and scale the instances based on CloudWatch alarm's metrics, like average CPU or other custom metrics.